Yash-Vardhan-Sharma/SketchSGD/README.md

 This is the code accompanying the paper ``Communication-efficient distributed SGD with Sketching'' by Nikita Ivkin, Daniel Rothchild, Enayat Ullah, Vladimir Braverman, Ion Stoica, and Raman Arora (https://arxiv.org/abs/1903.04488)

 This package contains three classes that can be used to carry out Sketched SGD in the simulated distributed setting.
-A simple example script is included showing how to train a model with these three classes.

-We are currently (July 2019) working on code to run Sketched SGD in the real distributed setting.
-Stay tuned!
+A simple example script is included showing how to train a model using this framework on FEMNIST.